Typeform/embed/docs/configuration.md

 You can open modal embed types (all except widget) based on user actions.

 Properties `open` and `openValue` define when to automatically open the typeform.
-Also, you can define if you wish to prevent automatically re-opening the typeform by setting `preventReOpenOnClose`.
+If you wish to prevent automatically re-opening the typeform you can set `preventReOpenOnClose`.

 - on page load
   - `open: 'load'`